 Change takes work, but it can’t be harder than living with unresolved addiction, trauma, and other disorders.
 If you or someone you love needs help, we’re ready and waiting.

-Marked by intense outbursts of anger, impulsiveness, periods of depression and anxiety, and deep-seated fear of abandonment, borderline personality disorder (BPD) can distort how its sufferers perceive themselves and the people around them.
-People with BPD tend to see life and other people through a filter of binary, black/white or good/bad thinking that can damage their relationships and cause them to suddenly distance themselves from loved ones.
+Marked by intense outbursts of anger, impulsiveness, periods of depression and anxiety, and deep-seated fear of abandonment, borderline personality disorder (BPD) can distort how you perceive yourself and the people around you.
+Individuals with BPD tend to see life and other people through a filter of binary, black and white, or good and bad thinking that can damage your relationships and cause you to suddenly distance yourself from loved ones.

 It feels like going through life with third-degree burns; everything is hot and painful to touch.

-According to the National Institute of Mental Health, symptoms of borderline personality disorder include:
+According to the National Institute of Mental Health (NIMH), symptoms and signs of BPD include:

-In sum, the churning feelings that BPD patients deal with can lead to “intense and unstable relationships,” the NIMH says.
-This can be challenging both for the person with BPD and those around them.
+In some, the churning feelings that patients with a BPD diagnosis deal with can lead to “intense and unstable relationships,” NIMH reports.
+This can be challenging both for the person with BPD symptoms and those around them.

 Researchers aren’t certain of the causes of BPD, but it’s believed that genetics may play a role in the development of the disorder, as may a history of traumatic events.
-Researchers have identified some structural differences in the brains of patients with borderline personality disorder, but they do not yet understand if these structural changes are a cause of the disorder – or a result of it.
+Researchers have identified some structural differences in the brains of patients with borderline personality disorder, but they do not yet understand if these structural changes are a cause or result of the disorder.

-Healthline questioned patients about what it’s like living with borderline personality disorder.
+Healthline.com questioned patients to find out what it’s like to live with borderline personality disorder.
 The responses indicate that sufferers experience their feelings very strongly.
-One person interviewed said, “Everything is felt more intensely: good, bad, or otherwise.”
-Another described a “pervasive fear” of abandonment.
-Said another, “It feels like going through life with third-degree burns; everything is hot and painful to touch.”
+One interviewee said, “Everything is felt more intensely: good, bad, or otherwise.”
+Another described a “pervasive fear” of abandonment, while another said, “It feels like going through life with third-degree burns; everything is hot and painful to touch.”

 Another respondent discussed the stigma surrounding people with BPD: “Many people believe that those living with it can be manipulative or dangerous due to their symptoms.
 While this can be the case in a very small minority of people, most people with BPD are just struggling with their sense of self and their relationships … and need a little bit of extra love.”

-BPD can be challenging to treat, in part because its symptoms can be confused with, or co-occur with, those of other disorders, like bipolar disorder or depression.
-Borderline personality disorder is sometimes confused for multiple personality disorder because of the patient’s rapid mood changes – but they’re not the same thing.
+BPD can be challenging to treat, in part because its symptoms can be confused with or co-occur with those of other disorders, like bipolar disorder or depression.
+Borderline personality disorder is sometimes mistaken for multiple personality disorder because of its rapid mood changes, but the two are not the same.

-Treatment may also include family members or loved ones who are impacted by the patient’s emotional volatility.
-Counseling involving loved ones may help them to understand how the disorder works and learn ways of interacting that benefit their patient.
-This may also help the person with BPD feel understood and supported.
+Treatment may also include family members or loved ones who are impacted by your emotional volatility.
+Counseling involving loved ones may help you to understand how the disorder works and learn ways of interacting that benefit you.
+This may also help you to feel understood and supported.